techidaily/site-fox-direct/source/_posts/updated-in-2024-editorprox-evaluation-extensive-reviews.md

 ![photo converter in androvid](https://images.wondershare.com/filmora/article-images/2022/09/androvid-app-review-3.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JNxZ4Z6BVCg?si=522oz1OPSQDhNYWT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Collage Maker

 You can make different collages using the AndroVid app.
 You can customize the borders, like changing colors, radius, etc., and add filters or effects.
 But this feature needs a Pro Membership to remove the Watermark from the collage.